Magnalia Dei (eBook)

 in ePub, .mobi & .pdf formats

-The name is taken from Acts 2:11.
-There it is told that the disciples of Jesus, as soon as the Holy Spirit had been poured out on them, began to proclaim the great works of God in languages understood by all.
-These great works of God certainly do not refer, as is sometimes the case elsewhere, to one specific event, such as, for example, the resurrection of Christ, but to the entire household of salvation which God had brought about through Christ.
-And the Holy Spirit was poured out precisely in order that the congregation might learn to know these works of God, glorify them, and thank and praise God for them.
+The title, "Magnalia Dei," is drawn from Acts 2:11.
+There, we are told that the disciples of Jesus, upon receiving the Holy Spirit, began to proclaim the great works of God in languages understood by all.
+These great works of God do not refer solely to specific events, such as the resurrection of Christ, but rather encompass the entirety of the salvation history wrought by God through Christ.
+The Holy Spirit was poured out so that the congregation might come to know, glorify, and offer thanks and praise to God for these works.

-Therein lies the idea that the Christian religion does not exist merely in words, in a doctrine, but that it is, in word and fact, a work of God, which was brought about in the past, is being worked out in the present, and will only be completed in the future.
-The content of the Christian faith is not a scientific theory, nor a philosophical formula for explaining the world, but a recognition and confession of the great works of God, which are being created through the ages, encompass the entire world, and will only be completed in the new heaven and the new earth, wherein dwells righteousness.
+This conveys the idea that the Christian religion is not merely a collection of words or doctrines, but is in essence a divine work, achieved in the past, unfolding in the present, and destined for completion in the future.
+The substance of the Christian faith is neither a scientific theory nor a philosophical formula explaining the world, but rather an acknowledgment and confession of the great works of God, which span the ages, encompass the entire world, and will find fulfillment in the new heavens and the new earth where righteousness dwells.

-This is no longer generally or sufficiently understood.
-The knowledge of the truth, which is according to godliness, is steadily declining.
-The interest in the mysteries of the kingdom of God is diminishing day by day, not only outside but also within Christian circles.
-And the number of those who live by the truth with their whole heart and soul and who feed upon it day by day is steadily diminishing.
-Those who still accept it often see in it see in it only a set of teachings, which may be worthy of belief, but which are out of touch with life and have little or nothing to do with the present.
+Such understanding is no longer widely grasped or appreciated.
+The knowledge of the truth, which accords with godliness, is steadily declining.
+Interest in the mysteries of the kingdom of God diminishes daily, not only outside but also within Christian circles.
+Fewer and fewer live by the truth with their whole heart and soul, nourishing themselves with it daily.
+Those who still accept it often see it merely as a set of teachings, perhaps worthy of belief, but disconnected from life and irrelevant to the present.

-There are several reasons for this sad state of affairs.
+Several reasons account for this lamentable state of affairs.

-All those who are preparing for or working in one or another profession are nowadays subjected to such heavy demands that there is no pleasure or time left for other work.
-Life has become so rich and so broad on all sides that an overview of it can only be obtained with great effort.
-Political, social and philanthropic interests demand more and more of our time and strength.
-The reading of daily and weekly newspapers, magazines and brochures consumes our free time.
-There is neither the desire nor the opportunity to study the Scriptures or old works of theology.
+The demands placed on those preparing for or engaged in various professions are so heavy that there is neither pleasure nor time left for other pursuits.
+Life has become so rich and complex that obtaining an overview requires great effort.
+Political, social, and philanthropic interests increasingly claim our time and strength.
+The reading of daily and weekly newspapers, magazines, and brochures consumes our free moments.
+There is neither the desire nor the opportunity to study the Scriptures or the old theological works.

-Much good has already been done in this direction.
-Since the Reformed religion and theology came to revival and new growth in the last century, there has been no lack of attempts to adapt the old confession to modern consciousness.
-What Dr. Kuyper, in particular, has contributed through his many works, especially his rich Catechism statement, is hardly to be overestimated.
-But still a work is lacking that explains the contents of the Christian faith in the usual way to the wider circles of the people and remains within their reach through its modest size and price.
+Much progress has been made in this direction.
+Since the Reformed faith and theology saw revival and growth in the last century, numerous attempts have been made to adapt the old confession to modern understanding.
+The contributions of Dr. Kuyper, especially through his rich catechetical expositions, cannot be overstated.
+Yet, there remains a lack of a work that explains the Christian faith's content in an accessible manner for the broader populace, kept within reach by its modest size and price.

-There are many among them who are still eager to believe, but to whom it is made extremely difficult by the environment in which they live and by the objections and contradictions they hear.
-In any case, their confession is devoid of cheerfulness and enthusiasm.
-And yet, it must come to that again, and it will again, if the truth is rightly understood.
-When the works of God are considered in their own light, they naturally give rise to admiration and worship.
-Then we see that the Christian faith not only has much to recommend it, but that it also boasts an internal beauty, and that it is a product of its inner truth and glory, and that it recommends itself to the consciences of mankind.
-Then we thank God, not that we must, but that we may believe.
-Then we realize to some extent what our faith has to do with our thinking and our life.
-And each in his or her own language we then begin again to proclaim the great works of God.
+Many among them still desire to believe but find it exceedingly difficult due to their environment and the objections they hear.
+Their confession often lacks joy and enthusiasm.
+Yet, if the truth is rightly understood, joy and enthusiasm will return.
+When the works of God are seen in their true light, they naturally inspire admiration and worship.
+We then perceive that the Christian faith not only deserves belief but also possesses an intrinsic beauty, grounded in its inner truth and glory, appealing to the conscience.
+We then thank God, not because we must, but because we may believe.
+We come to realize the relevance of our faith to our thoughts and lives.
+Each in our own language, we begin anew to proclaim the great works of God.

 -----